Swordelf2/bar_widgets/notes.md

 Create a panic button - Wait all builders and factories Create a STRONGER panic button - Also wait all energy consuming fighting units

-Watch teddy's or pro_randy's replays

-Shift+X - clear selection on press, add to selection on repeat ("r") Use gatherwait (only before a fight command)
-So go back with Ctrl, then queue up gatherwait then queue up Fight command forward
+Shift+X - clear selection on press, add to selection on repeat ("r") So go back with Ctrl, then queue up gatherwait then queue up Fight command forward

 Free  up `M` in build keys (as we never need to press it)